bacitracin/vacay/README.md

 #### Installation

-To install the dependencies please run the following commands: `bundle install`.
+To install the dependencies please run the following command: `bundle install`.

 #### Run the app